 Epsom salt is recommended most frequently for roses.
 You put some in the planting hole and you feed with it yearly.
 Is this advice scientifically sound?

-Dr. Linda Cahalker-Scott, in reference 1, could find no scientific evidence that roses need more magnesium than other plants.
+A review of the literature found no scientific evidence that roses need more magnesium than other plants.
 The Rose Society of America (ref 2) does not recommend Epsom salts for the ‘casual rose grower’, but does recommend it if you are a ‘rose specialist’.
 Why would the depth of your interest in roses affect which fertilizer is required??
 That makes no sense.

 The marriage of roses and Epsom salt has been with us a long time, and bad habits are hard to break.

 I grow some roses.
 I’ve never added Epsom salts to any plant in the garden and my roses grow just fine.